thonatt/CSL/README.md

 + Checking GLSL specification compliance at C++ compile-time as much as possible.
 + The possibility to use C++ as meta language for generic shader generation.

 CSL requires a C++17 compliant compiler and does not require any external dependency.
-It built successfully using Visual Studio (Windows), Clang (Windows, Linux, Apple), and GCC (Linux, Apple).
+It built successfully using Visual Studio 2022 (Windows), Clang (Windows, Linux, Apple), and GCC (Windows, Linux, Apple).

 This repo contains the [CSL source files](https://github.com/thonatt/CSL/tree/master/src/include) and a [shader suite application](#shader-suite), which shows and runs several CSL shaders, from didactic examples to more complex shaders.